Email is one way that end-users can submit tickets to Zendesk Support and have conversations with agents to resolve their issues.

 You can create business rules -- triggers and automations -- that automatically send out notification emails when certain conditions are met.
 The system also generates email.

 Changing email generated by business rules

 - Notify requester of received request

 - Notify requester of solved request

 Caution: Don't delete these rules unless you understand how Zendesk works.
 The email workflow in Zendesk depends on them.

 Email notifications are usually generated at each stage in the workflow, such as updating the ticket, solving the ticket, and so on.
 Your business rules will contain many email notifications.

 You can change the content of the emails, or create more rules.
 For more information, see the following articles:

 If you require your end-users to register before submitting support requests, they get a system-generated email welcoming them and asking them to register.
 Administrators can change the text of the message on the Customers settings page.

-If you don't require your end-users to register and log in to your Help Center or Web portal, they won't receive the message.
-See, Updating end-user settings to allow anyone to submit tickets.
+If you don't require your end-users to register and log in to your Help Center, they won't receive the message.
+See Enabling anyone to submit tickets in Zendesk Support.